Training Without Force

 My connection with horses remained my driving force, and as a young adult I elected to pursue formal training to develop a career with horses.
 By this time I already had proper riding lessons under my belt, but now my academic pursuits were grooming me to be a professional trainer.
 I was learning the fundamentals of training horses and riders for the show ring, and the emphasis of my relationship with my own horse started to change.
 I realized I had to start building my reputation as a trainer in the show-ring, and my horse had to help me achieve this end.
 It started to be increasingly important to me to show frequently and place well.
 It became harder to appreciate my horse for her unique qualities when we were being judged by someone new every weekend and our performances were being measured against ideals.

-A particular philosophy I encountered early on seemed very effective at the time, but has proved to be flawed over the long term in that it creates the types of problems associated with training through coercion rather than persuasion.
+A particular philosophy I encountered early on seemed very effective at the time, but has proved to be flawed over the long term.
 You've probably heard some version of the philosophy that the road to success is to make the horse more concerned about disobeying you than he is about the things in his environment that worry him.
 In other words, make the cost of misbehavior high enough to keep the horse in line.
-Dominatingthe horse in this fashion may net quick results, but dominating through force rather than by gently cultivating willing performance can ultimately lead to a sour attitude.
+Dominating the horse in this fashion may net quick results, but dominating through force rather than by gently cultivating willing performance can ultimately lead to a sour attitude.
 It's true that dominance of one horse over another is a natural part of the herd dynamic that all horses understand, and riders should expect to be the dominant member of the horse and rider team.
 But be aware that being assertive and being aggressive are two different things.
 Appropriate corrections serve to remind your horse that you're the leader, while the correction that's overdone can make your horse fearful and possibly resentful of you.
 Remember that a patient approach and consistent techniques are the long-term partnership builders.

 Effective riders understand and learn to work around, rather than battle against, the natural tendencies of their horses.
 It's important to learn to accept the inherent behavior patterns that define this species because they are relatively consistent and unchanging.
 They are the limiting factors that riders must work within.
 Respecting our horses as partners means never trying to overpower them and force them into performing like wind-up toys.
 It means recognizing that the burden of effective communication between horse and rider ultimately belongs to the rider.
 Getting more adamant usually isn't the solution if a horse responds inappropriately to a cue.
 Instead, recognize that the message is probably not understood.
 Learn to enjoy and delight in the process of developing the type of relationship with a horse where meaningful communication and true understanding build a partnership that is its own reward.